 sudo apt update

-Confirm that the Azure CLI source file is gone.
+Confirm that the Azure CLI source file and keyring are gone.

 removed